josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/⚪️_notes_for_white_readers.md

 The immediate problem is not being sustained by the State of Israel alone.

-> Guys: we are not secretly ruling the entire Western finacial and deep state systems.
+> Guys: we are not secretly ruling the entire Western financial and deep state systems.
 Examine your own ingrained core beliefs, please.

 It is supported, financed, armed, justified, normalised, abstracted, delayed, and administratively managed through many other countries and institutions.